sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 The test is targeting a running SONIC on Switch and SONIC-DASH system on each DPUs.
 Purpose of the test is to verify smartswich platform related functionalities/features for each DPUs and PMON APIs.
 For every test cases, all DPUs need to be powered on unless specified in any of the case.
+General convention of DPU0, DPU1, DPU2 and DPUX has been followed to represent DPU modules and the number of DPU modules can vary.

 ## Definitions and Abbreviations